Back to Blog

 </table>

 The sticky action column was non-negotiable.
 Admins were constantly losing access to edit/delete buttons after horizontal scrolling.
-We used sticky right-0 combined with a fixed background to keep actions visible, even on wide tables.
-It worked—but only if we also set table-layout: fixed and controlled column widths.
+I used sticky right-0 combined with a fixed background to keep actions visible, even on wide tables.
+It worked—but only if I also set table-layout: fixed and controlled column widths.

 Smarter Widths and Swipe Fallbacks

 Tailwind’s utility classes are great, but applying them consistently across dynamic tables is tricky.
-We needed a way to assign proportional widths without hardcoding classes.
+I needed a way to assign proportional widths without hardcoding classes.

 Lessons from the Trenches